mvds314/ipdab/README.md

 - [ ] Test on slower hardware
   - [ ] It seems that dapuit is timing out
   - [ ] Try to start it with fewer windows
-- [ ] Fix compatiblity with ipython 9.1.0 and higher, entering the debugger seems to break
 - [ ] Create a pypi package
   - [ ] Update the documentation
   - [ ] Cleanup the repo